-Торіс Summary More Information A. Company and Bu ısiness Overview Who is issuing this Prospectus?
-Little Green Pharma Li incorporated in Austra td (Little Green Pharma, LGP or the Company), a public company alia (ACN 615 586 215).
-Section 11.1 What does the Company do? arrangements, operate comprising cultivation exclusive Manufacturing Partner and via its distribution tes a vertically integrated medicinal cannabis business n, production, research and development, manufacturing, edicinal cannabis products.
-Section 3.1 ntage of opportunities relating to the emerging medicinal ustralia and in certain international jurisdictions.
-Which industry does the Company operate in? cannabis products use medical condition.
+Торіс Summary More Information A. Company and B usiness Overview Who is issuing this Prospectus?
+Little Green Pharma Li incorporated in Austra td ( Little Green Pharma, LGP or the Company ), a public company alia (ACN 615 586 215).
+Section 11.1 What does the Company do? arrangements, operat comprising cultivation and distribution of me LGP aims to take adva exclusive Manufacturing Partner and via its distribution es a vertically integrated medicinal cannabis business a, production, research and development, manufacturing, edicinal cannabis products.
+Intage of opportunities relating to the emerging medicinal cannabis and in certain international jurisdictions.
+Section 3.1 Which industry does the Company operate in? cannabis products use medical condition.
 Me either prescription (Rx Food & Drug Administ Therapeutic Goods Ad dispensed in a pharma and standardised plan edicinal cannabis industry.
-Medicinal cannabis is defined as ed under recommendation by a medical professional for a defined idicinal cannabis products are typically provided in the form of et pharmaceuticals licensed by a regulatory body, such as the US ration (FDA), European Medicines Agency (EMA) or the Australian Iministration (TGA), which are prescribed by a physician and eacy; or as unregistered therapeutic goods comprising controlled at-based products recommended/authorised by a physician and eccial access process by licensed suppliers.
+Medicinal cannabis is defined as ed under recommendation by a medical professional for a defined edicinal cannabis products are typically provided in the form of et) pharmaceuticals licensed by a regulatory body, such as the US ration (FDA), European Medicines Agency (EMA) or the Australian Iministration (TGA), which are prescribed by a physician and acy; or as unregistered therapeutic goods comprising controlled int-based products recommended/authorised by a physician and ecial access process by licensed suppliers.
 Sections 2 and 3 What is the legal status of medicinal cannabis in Australia?
-Registered cannabis p regulatory regime, uni can be accessed via th to cannabis products of we been legally available for supply within Australia since 2016. roducts can be accessed by prescription.
-Under the Commonwealth registered products such as LGP's medicinal cannabis products, le Special Access Scheme B (SAS-B) pathway, which permits access on a case-by-case approval basis, or via the Authorised Prescriber le pathways are administered by the TGA.
-Sections 2, 3.10 and 9 to be prescribed medi cally require approval from an applicable State or Territory authority cinal cannabis.
-The current status of Australian State & Territory medicinal cannabis is summarised below.
+Registered cannabis p regulatory regime, uni- can be accessed via th to cannabis products of pathway.
+Both of these Patients will also typic to be prescribed medi we been legally available for supply within Australia since 2016. roducts can be accessed by prescription.
+Under the Commonwealth registered products such as LGP's medicinal cannabis products, see Special Access Scheme B (SAS-B) pathway, which permits access on a case-by-case approval basis, or via the Authorised Prescriber e pathways are administered by the TGA.
+Cally require approval from an applicable State or Territory authority cinal cannabis.
+The current status of Australian State & Territory Sections 2, 3.10 and 9 regulation relating to I medicinal cannabis is summarised below.
 Medicinal Cannabis s Regulation by State/Territory, 2019 State Comments Australian Capital Territory (ACT) Under the ACT Controlled Medicines Prescribing Standards, medicinal cannabis can be approved for patients with conditions including CINV and MS spasticity.
 Prescribers must have approval from the ACT Chief Health Officer (CHO) to prescribe medicinal cannabis as a controlled medicine.
 New South Wales (NSW) Medical practitioners may apply to NSW Health for authority to prescribe and supply cannabis-based products that are not on the ARTG, in appropriate circumstances.
 This follows the passing of the Poisons and Therapeutic Goods Amendment (Designated Non-ARTG Products) Regulation 2016.